How To Reduce Waste on the Farm

-Food waste is also one of the largest greenhouse gas emitters on the planet.
-According to the U.N.
-Environment Programme, 1.3 billion tons, or one-third of all the food produced in the world is lost or wasted every year.
-Unfortunately, the current food manufacturing process is not helping these numbers.
-Farmers know there are a significant amount of resources put into producing food; from water, land use, time, and energy harvesting, packaging, selling, and moving the food.
+Farmers know there is a significant amount of resources put into producing food, from water, land use, time, energy, harvesting, packaging, selling, and moving the food.
 There are many situations in farming where food is left unharvested or becomes unsellable.
 This is part of the risk of producing food, but we can be smarter.
-What we're suggesting here are some ways to reduce the amount of loss before we have to add to the waste pile at all.
+What we're suggesting here are some ways to reduce the amount of losses you have on the farm, so you don't have to add to the waste pile at all.

-One of the biggest ways that we might reduce greenhouse gases is by reducing food waste through the food production cycle.
 In this article, we will outline several ways to eliminate food waste through the farming process while creatively turning that into a profit.

 The way you plan your growing season can significantly reduce food waste on your farm.
 This means planning what to grow, when to grow it, for how long, when to harvest, and the best ways to store and sell it.
 Here are some steps before you even plant to reduce food waste during the growing season.

-Secure Buyers Ahead of Time: Being able to plan for your customer's needs ahead of the season gives you a huge advantage in reducing food waste as well as knowing how much you will make in a season.
+Secure Buyers Ahead of Time: Being able to plan for your customers' needs ahead of the season gives you a huge advantage in reducing food waste, as well as knowing how much you will make in a season.
 You can do this by using things like community-supported agriculture (CSA) and speaking with local chefs and other businesses to set up agreements to purchase the items before you even grow them.

-Top Ways to Reduce Food Waste at Planting
+Top Ways to Reduce Waste at Planting

 Planning how you grow your produce can help you more effectively plan your season and can significantly reduce food waste on your farm.
 This also just generally makes life easier during the growing season.
-Of course, there will always be things that you won't expect but here are some steps you can take to better plan your growing season:
+Of course, there will always be things that you won't expect, but here are some steps you can take to better plan your growing season:

 Soil Testing: Conduct regular soil tests to assess nutrient levels and pH balance.
 Amend your soil as needed with organic matter, compost, or appropriate fertilizers to optimize nutrient availability for optimal plant growth.

-Plant at the Right Time: Plant seeds when soil moisture and temperature conditions are optimal for germination, and early growth in your zone.
+Plant at the Right Time: Plant seeds when soil moisture and temperature conditions are optimal for germination and early growth in your zone.
 It's important to avoid planting during periods of excessive weather like wind, rain, or drought, as this can lead to poor seedling establishment and higher loss rates.

-Promote Crop Health in the Field: Use strategies to manage and promote healthy plants such as soil solarization to manage weeds, sanitation of winter debris, pruning staking and continued care as the plant matures, and weeding strategies.
-Stressed plants are more prone to diseases and pests so you can reduce that by reducing those stressors.
+Promote Crop Health in the Field: Use strategies to manage and promote healthy plants, such as soil solarization to manage weeds, sanitation of winter debris, pruning, staking, and continued care as the plant matures, and weeding strategies.
+Stressed plants are more prone to diseases and pests, so you can reduce that by reducing those stressors.

 Extend the Growing Season: Plant earlier and finish the season later by using tunnels, row covers, hot caps, soil mulches, and greenhouses.
 These strategies can also help reduce pests.